A14 Cambridge to Huntingdon Improvement Scheme

 Part of our programme of improvements (value >10m)

-We have been working on proposals for improving the A14 around Cambridge and Huntingdon and have now developed a proposed scheme which we consider is best able to meet both strategic and local needs on this route.
+We have been working on proposals for improving the A14 around Cambridge and Huntingdon and have developed a proposed scheme that we feel is best able to meet both strategic and local needs on this route.

 What is happening?